Everest Base Camp Trek

 • Conservation and Biodiversity

-• Rock climbing, Ice Climbing and Mountaineering (for expedition leaders)
+• Rock climbing, Ice Climbing, and Mountaineering (for expedition leaders)

 • To meet Unique Adventure’s mountain crew, check out the Guide Profile Page.

-Care for Porters and Staff
+Care for Porters and Staff:

-Protecting the Environment
+Protecting the Environment:

-Fitness and Training
+Fitness and Training:

-To achieve the primary goal you’re probably looking at aerobic exercises – however, your plan can be any form of exercise which raises the heart rate to 60-70% of your max, e.g. running, brisk walking, kayaking, climbing, tennis, football, netball; basically any physical activity that brings out the sweat.
+To achieve the primary goal you’re probably looking at aerobic exercises – however, your plan can be any form of exercise that raises the heart rate to 60-70% of your max, e.g. running, brisk walking, kayaking, climbing, tennis, football, netball; any physical activity that brings out the sweat.
 If you’re a member of a gym we suggest you take a fitness test to determine your maximum heart rate per minute.
-Alternatively, the general formula is to subtract your age off 220 to calculate your maximum heart beat per minute when you’re on the go.
+Alternatively, the general formula is to subtract your age from 220 to calculate your maximum heartbeat per minute when you’re on the go.
 How do you know you’re there?
 The simplest options are to use the pulse monitors on the aerobic equipment at the gym or you could buy yourself a heart rate monitor.
 You can get these from any running shop or try eBay or Amazon.
 You should be looking to spend anything between $30-$70.
 In a nutshell, the aim is to be as active as you can get so you’re able to walk 5-8 hours every day in high altitude conditions without feeling the pinch.

-Everest Base Camp is 5360m above sea-level, getting there is a wonderful but arduous journey.
-The thin air has less oxygen at such elevations above the tree lines; so the more time your body gets to adjust to the change in oxygen levels when ascending at altitude, the better your chances of realizing your goal for a glitch free trek.
+Everest Base Camp is 5360m above sea level, getting there is a wonderful but arduous journey.
+The thin air has less oxygen at such elevations above the tree lines; so the more time your body gets to adjust to the change in oxygen levels when ascending at altitude, the better your chances of realizing your goal for a glitch-free trek.

 Our treks to Everest Base Camp are between 14 to 25 days and include an extra contingency day between Lukla and the ascending of Kalapathar at 5545m.

-Vaccinations and your Health
+Vaccinations and your Health:

-Travel health can often be something people forget about before leaving the home country, but a little preparation and knowledge can go a long way to help you stay fit and healthy while abroad.
+Travel health can often be something people forget about before leaving their home country, but a little preparation and knowledge can go a long way to help you stay fit and healthy while abroad.

-Your trek leader will assist you in packing your kitbag and can advise what to bring and what can be left behind in Kathmandu.
+Your trek leader will assist you in packing your kit bag and can advise what to bring and what can be left behind in Kathmandu.

 • Trekking boots (broken in)